d-bl/MAE-gf/docs/snow_6.md

 <p style="clear: both"></p>

 [![star from narrow eyed spider][p-sna3]][t-sna3]
 This star is a variant on the _snowflake with a narrow eye_ above.
-For the spider-style connecting, see page [_spiders with outgoing pairs_][page-SB3].
+For the spider-style connection, see page [_spiders with outgoing pairs_][page-SB3].
 <p style="clear: both"></p>

 [page-3-star]: ../docs/snow_3#stars